Risks that can affect Nidec's operating results, stock price, and financial condition include the following.

 (3) Risks related to quality of our products

 The perception of quality has changed dramatically in recent years.
-Product quality must be defined in terms of human rights and the working environment in the procurement process of materials used in products, as well as CO2 emissions during excavation.
-We manufacture state-of-the-art motors and other electronic products and, as a result, are exposed to potential warranty and product liability claims arising from alleged or actual defects in our products in the normal course of business.
+Product quality must be defined in terms of human rights, the working environment in the procurement process of materials used in products and environmental regulations on substances contained in products, as well as CO2 emissions during excavation.
+We manufacture state-of-the-art motors and other electronic products and, as a result, are exposed to potential warranty and product liability claims arising from alleged or actual defects in our products in the normal course of business or unexpected problems arising from the sophistication of customer systems.
 In particular, widespread malfunction of any end-product in which our products are incorporated may lead to consumer dissatisfaction, recalls and lawsuits.
 In the automotive, appliance, commercial and industrial motors and other parts markets, where we seek to expand our business, strict safety standards are imposed by societal demand, and if we were unable to provide safe and high quality products, such an event could result in an accident involving serious property damage and/or loss of life, a product may become subject to a mandatory recall and so forth.
 If such malfunction is caused by or attributed or alleged to be attributed to defects in our products, our brand image could be damaged, we may be subject to adverse regulatory action and significant legal claims or drawn into disputes with our customers, and our results of operations may be adversely affected by lost sales or costs associated with recalls.
 In addition, significant financial and human resources may be incurred, and management’s attention may be diverted, if we are required to defend ourselves against legal claims.
 We generally maintain insurance against product liability claims, but our insurance coverage may not be adequate for any potential liability ultimately incurred.
 In addition, insurance could become unavailable in the future on terms acceptable to us.
 A successful claim that exceeds our available insurance coverage or a significant product recall could have a material adverse impact on our business, results of operations and financial position.

 (4) Risks related to procurement of raw materials or components

 We rely on third party suppliers for raw materials, components and unit assemblies used in our manufacturing processes.
-Our production capacity will be limited if one or more of these materials or components become unavailable or available only in reduced quantities or at increased prices.
+The disruption of the supply-demand balance due to COVID-19 pandemic and trade issues between the United States and China may result in constraining NIDEC's production volume through a rise in the prices and restrictions on supply of raw materials and assembly parts.
+As its countermeasure, we are securing multi-source products through the examination of substitute products and medium- and long-term requirements, and securing supply capacity.
 Furthermore, a country’s governmental policy changes relating to specific raw materials or conditions of use of components and changes in customers' procurement conditions, etc. may place constraints on NIDEC’s capacity to procure raw materials or components.
 As human rights and the labor environment, and the availability of resources in the parts procurement process become more diverse and more stringent, if our ability to procure raw materials or components is constrained by these factors, we would invest in product design and development to enable us to reduce our usage of the raw material or component in question and/or secure suppliers of alternative materials.
 However, in the event of prolonged quantitative shortages of, or qualitative deficiencies in, materials or components, we may experience production delays that could adversely affect our business, operating results and financial position.
 As a countermeasure, training is provided to departments in charge of purchasing to strengthen communication with suppliers.
-In addition, NIDEC’s production volume may be restricted since the procurement environment for raw materials, such as resins and electronic components, may deteriorate for supply-demand relations becoming unbalanced due to COVID-19 pandemic and trade issues between the United States and China.
-As a countermeasure, we are securing multi-source products through the examination of substitute products medium- and long-term requirements, and securing supply capacity.
+In the fourth quarter of fiscal 2021, countries imposed economic sanctions against Russia in response to Russia's invasion to Ukraine.
+The resulting worsening of the energy situation and disruption of the global supply chain could squeeze our raw material production and procurement capacity, pushing up product costs in our business.

 (5) Risks related to our operations in overseas countries